 CAPE is a community-based, provider of specialist mental health support that seeks to maximise a person’s strengths.
 Our strengths-based model of working enables clients to:

-CAPE has adopted a strength-based strategy, that ensures future focused interventions that not only respond to the current level of need and past circumstances but aims to leave the individual and their networks stronger in the
+CAPE’s strength-based model ensures our work is future focused interventions that not only respond to the current level of need and past circumstances but aims to leave the individual and their networks stronger in the future.